Taj-Coin/electrum-tajcoin-server/HOWTO.md

 In this document, lines starting with a hash sign (#) or a dollar sign ($) contain commands.
-Commands starting with a hash should be run as root, commands starting with a dollar should be run as a normal user (in this document, we assume that user is called 'creditbit').
-We also assume the creditbit user has sudo rights, so we use '$ sudo command' when we need to.
+Commands starting with a hash should be run as root, commands starting with a dollar should be run as a normal user (in this document, we assume that user is called 'nevacoin').
+We also assume the nevacoin user has sudo rights, so we use '$ sudo command' when we need to.

 Strings that are surrounded by "lower than" and "greater than" ( < and > ) should be replaced by the user with something appropriate.
 For example,